FirelyTeam/firely-docs/vonk/components/components.rst

 .. _vonk_components_log_includes:

-On the ``Verbose`` level Vonk will also tell you why each configuration class that is found is being included or excluded.
+On the ``Verbose`` level, Vonk will also tell you why each configuration class that is found is being included or excluded.
 An example:

 ::